 There’s no getting around the need for unencrypted data your employees need.
 However, the chances are good you have a lot of information that doesn’t get used all the time.
 If all that data is plain text, that presents a security risk.

 Encrypting unused data is a great way to stay safe.
 Even if an attacker has access to your servers, they can’t view any files without the encryption keys.
+Working with it support services can make sure no data leak will happen so your business can stay ahead of the competitors.

 3. Require VPN Access